city_hall

 Doula Services

-Boston Community Perinatal Health Initiative (COPHI) are addressing disparities in birth outcomes that affect pregnant and postpartum Black and Latina women in Boston.
+Boston Community Perinatal Health Initiative (COPHI) addresses disparities in birth outcomes that affect pregnant and postpartum Black and Latina women in Boston.
 We connect families to doula services to support them during pregnancy and postpartum.

 • A doula is a trained professional who provides support to individuals and families before, during, and after childbirth.